Advice to Applicants

 Can you apply?

 Please read carefully the criteria for eligibility (see Scholarships webpage).
-You will waste your time applying if you graduate in 2013, if you are not 'normally resident' in Gaza or the West Bank (including Jerusalem), or if you do not fulfil any of the other conditions for applying.
+You will waste your time applying if you graduated after July 2018, if you are not 'normally resident' in Gaza or the West Bank (including Jerusalem), or if you do not fulfil any of the other conditions for applying.

 Men and women are equally eligible to apply.
-We welcome applications for any Master's course, except the MBA, at Durham University.
-If you are interested in the MSc course in Public Policy and Health, please contact Durham.Palestine@durham.ac.uk before you apply.
+We welcome applications for any Master's course at Durham University, except the MBA.

 We reiterate that the Trust cannot offer accommodation or support for a husband, wife or children of the scholarship holder.
-The allowances are sufficient for only one person.
-But please read the section on Family on the Apply for Master's Scholarship webpage.
+You must be prepared to live as a single person for the 50-week duration of the Master's Degree course.

 What courses are available?

-If you find a course title that interests you, click on it to go to a Summary page for that course.
+Clik on the title of any course that interests you to go to a Summary page for that course.
 Then click on the 'Course Content' link.
 Here you can ensure that the course suits your needs and that you are eligible to apply for it.
-Some courses restrict entry to graduates of a particular subject.
-Other courses admit graduates from a range of degree subjects or with appropriate work experience.
+Some courses require applicants to have a Bachelor degree in a particular subject and/or appropriate work experience.
+Other courses admit graduates from a range of degree subjects.